Table of Contents

 Types of Small Business Expansion Loans

-There are various business loans that can be used for the purposes of expanding your business.
-And, one might be a better fit than another depending on your specific growth goals.
+There are a variety of business loans that can be used for the purposes of expanding your business, and one might be a better fit than another depending on your specific growth goals.
 Below are some different loan products to consider.

 SBA Loan

 If you have strong credit, you may want to look into a loan backed by the U.S. Small Business Administration (SBA).
 SBA loans stand out among small business loans due to their favorable terms – low rates, high amounts, and long payback periods (up to 25 years).
 With the exception of microloans, most SBA loan programs are designed for established businesses.
-The funding can be used for many business purposes, including expansion.
+The SBA 7(a) loan is the most popular, and the funding can be used for many business purposes, including expansion.

 Term Loan